 How Drug and Alcohol Treatment Centers Fight Addiction

-Addiction can be a long and uphill battle.
+Addiction recovery can be a long and uphill battle.
 However, there are options to help those caught in the midst of the fight to come out on top.
-An addiction treatment center does not cure an individual of an addiction— there is no single cure.
+An addiction treatment center does not cure an individual of addiction— there is no single cure.
 What an addiction rehabilitation center does is help the patient learn how to manage their condition effectively.
-Facilities allow those suffering from addiction the chance to regain control of their health and take back their lives.
+Bot inpatient rehab and outpatient rehab facilities allow those suffering from addiction the chance to receive addiction care to regain control of their health and take back their lives.
 Rules vary for each addiction treatment center.
 Some allow visitors while others do not, and some have private rooms while others will require residents to share facilities.
-Nevertheless, the odds of gaining sobriety and maintaining it increases in an addicts rehabilitation center.
+Nevertheless, the odds of gaining sobriety and maintaining it increases in an addiction treatment center.

 What is Addiction?